StevenD2002/Dead-Drop-old/README.md

 This is a WIP decentralized chat application aimed for mobile.

 Using:
 React Native
 Gun.js
 TypeScript !!!!

 ignite CLI for developement

+generate screens / components
+`npx ignite-cli generate screen <screen_name>`